You finally became a blogger and have already published your first blog post? That’s great.

 You will need to prove that you are the actual owner of the website.
-If you are indeed the owner of the website, there is nothing to fear here.
+If you are indeed the website owner, there is nothing to fear here.

 If you are on WordPress (which you should = most awesome blogging software ever), then verifying your website is an absolute piece of cake.

 You do it with the help of a WordPress Plugin (you can do like almost everything with WordPress plugins…!).

 The WordPress plugin that I recommend you to use is called “All Meta Tags” by Space-X Chimp.